cc-hpc-itwm/tarantella/docs/source/tutorials.rst

     callbacks.append(tf.keras.callbacks.ModelCheckpoint(ckpt_full_path, save_weights_only=True))

-There is no need for any further changes to proceed with the distributed training:
+There is no need for any further changes to proceed with distributed training:

 .. code-block:: python